 6 September 2021

 Personalised care, which aims to give people more say in their healthcare, and Digital First Primary Care, a move towards remote consulting, are both important NHS England policies, but they can be in tension.
 A new report aims to explore this tension and understand how remote consulting could be best set up to support personalised care.
-The report was commissioned by the NHS Personalised Care Institute and was conducted by researchers from the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West) and the Centre for Academic Primary Care (CAPC) at the University of Bristol.
+The report was commissioned by the NHS Personalised Care Institute and was conducted by researchers from the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West) and the Centre for Academic Primary Care (CAPC) at the University of Bristol.

 Personalised care is when healthcare decisions and future care and support plans are made jointly by people receiving care and their health professionals.
 The care plan is shaped by what matters most to the person and their individual situation.
 This process works best when there is a relationship of trust and the health professional has a good understanding of the person’s situation.